Redislabs-Solution-Architects/redis-connect/cplusplus/redisplusplus/README.md

 C++ dev environment

 ## Setup
 Install C++ tools and development environment.
 Follow the instructions [here](https://github.com/sewenew/redis-plus-plus?undefined#installation) to install hiredis and redis-plus-plus.
+On *nixes remember to set `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib` in shell before executing binary.

 ## Run
 Password is optional for all samples.
 Assuming headers and libraries during setup were installed at default locations.